 Your Cobalt boat has a 12-volt negative ground DC system.
 The positive wire is hot, and feeds current from the batteries to all 12-volt equipment; the negative wire is the ground.

-The DC components are controlled from the helm switches after the battery switch is turned on.
+The DC components are controlled from the helm switches after the battery switch.
+If your Cobalt boat has a cabin, it may have an electrical system panel that supplies 12 volts to these types of accessories: